About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • mineral salts, etc.

-caffeine in medicine
+Caffeine in medicine

 How does coffee affect various human organ systems?